 This page may cast light on our response to events.
-Many of our actions have little to do with an event – what is happening.
+Many of our actions have little to do with the event itself – what is happening.
 Often it is more to do with what we believe is happening or feel is happening.
-Sometimes it is not even within our gift to make it different as a ‘decision’ has been made before we know it.
+Sometimes it is not even within our gift to make it different as our neural networks have made the ‘decision’ made before we ‘know’ it (consciously, that is).

-This does not mean “it’s all in the mind“, as is said so often in a disparaging way for the brain and central nervous system is complex.
+This does not mean “it’s all in the mind“, as can be said in a disparaging way.
+The brain and central nervous system is complex.
 Often it acts without consulting us, but with the intention of being helpful, even working to save our lives.

 What I am about to say is a simplification and should not be confused with the truth.
 It is a representation.